General Admission Requirements

 - Students must be in grade 10, 11, or 12.
 An exception may be granted by the Chancellor for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12.

-- Students seeking enrollment in Dual Enrollment for Dual Credit coursework must have a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale for academic coursework or an average of 2.0 for technical coursework.
+- Students seeking enrollment in Dual Enrollment for Dual Credit coursework must have a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale for academic coursework.

 - Students must have written approval of the appropriate principal or career and technical education program representative (if applicable) and counselor.
 Dual Enrollment for Dual Credit eligibility for students enrolled in private, home school/private tutor, parochial, or church/religious secondary educational entities must be documented in writing by an appropriate school official.
 Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity.